fralau/mkdocs-mermaid2-plugin/README.md

 ## How it works
-This plugin transfers the Mermaid code (text) describing the graph into the final HTML page:
+This plugin transfers the Mermaid code (text) describing the diagram into the final HTML page:

     <div class="mermaid">